 Corporation Counsel represents the City of Detroit as a body corporate and may represent its branches of government, departments, agencies, elected officials and employees as required or allowed by law, charter, ordinance, city policy or contract.
-No branch or unit of government, department, agency, elected official or employee required or allowed to receive legal services by law, charter, ordinance, city policy or contract, may solicit or obtain legal advice, services or representation from an outside law firm without requesting and receiving the approval of Corporation Counsel, unless expressly allowed by charter.
+No branch or unit of government, department, agency, elected official or employee required or allowed to receive legal services by law, charter, ordinance, city policy or contract, may solicit or obtain formal legal advice, services or representation from an outside law firm without requesting and receiving the approval of Corporation Counsel, unless expressly allowed by charter.
+Upon request of an agency or officer, the Corporation Counsel may retain an outside attorney as special corporation counsel for any particular matter or proceeding.